C-Elegans/SpinalDoc-RTD/source/SpinalHDL/Libraries/fsm.rst

 .. code-block:: scala

    val myFsm = new StateMachine{
-     // Here will come states definition
+     // state definitions go here
    }

-The StateMachine class also provide some utils :
+The StateMachine class also provide some utilities:

 .. list-table::
    :header-rows: 1